latashat/Project-2024/README.md

 Configure terraform.tfvars (Provide values for the variables)

 Deployment:
-Initialize terraform by going to terraform-lambda-cron directory and run terraorm init
+Initialize terraform by going to terraform-lambda-cron directory and run terraform init

-Run terraform plan and Runn terraform apply to see what will be created
+Run terraform plan and Run terraform apply to see what will be created

 verification: check that the lambda function is created in the AWS management console and in AWS cloudwatch there should be a rule that triggers the lambda function every 5 minutes